R a c h e l B e t e s h

 in to fit, into the frame.

-that the officer meant, she says,
+That the officer meant, she says,

-to take her taser, instead of her gun.
+to take her taser,

-heat, that the light makes
+Heat, that the light makes

 by repetition on the man,